PrefectHQ/prefect/docs/tutorial/flow-task-config.md

 Now that you've written some [basic flows and tasks](/tutorial/first-steps/), let's explore some of the configuration options that Prefect exposes.

-Simply decorating functions as flows and tasks lets you take advantage of the orchestration and visibility features enabled by the Prefect orchestration engine.
+Simply decorating functions as flows and tasks lets you take advantage of the orchestration and visibility features enabled by Prefect.

 ## Attaching metadata to flows